aivillage/bylaws/non-profit/bylaws.md

 No voting member of the governing board or any committee whose jurisdiction includes compensation matters and who receives compensation, directly or indirectly, from the corporation, either individually or collectively, is prohibited from providing information to any committee regarding compensation.

 When approving compensation for directors, officers and employees, contractors, and any other compensation contract or arrangement, in addition to complying with the conflict of interest requirements and policies contained in the preceding and following sections of this article as well as the preceding paragraphs of this section of this article, the board or a duly constituted compensation committee of the board shall also comply with the following additional requirements and procedures:
-(a) The terms of compensation shall be approved by the board or compensation committee prior to the first payment of compensation.
+1. The terms of compensation shall be approved by the board or compensation committee prior to the first payment of compensation.
-(b) All members of the board or compensation committee who approve compensation arrangements must not have a conflict of interest with respect to the compensation arrangement as specified in IRS Regulation Section 53.4958-6(c)(iii), which generally requires that each board member or committee member approving a compensation arrangement between this organization and a “disqualified person” (as defined in Section 4958(f)(1) of the Internal Revenue Code and as amplified by Section 53.4958-3 of the IRS Regulations):
+2. All members of the board or compensation committee who approve compensation arrangements must not have a conflict of interest with respect to the compensation arrangement as specified in IRS Regulation Section 53.4958-6(c)(iii), which generally requires that each board member or committee member approving a compensation arrangement between this organization and a “disqualified person” (as defined in Section 4958(f)(1) of the Internal Revenue Code and as amplified by Section 53.4958-3 of the IRS Regulations):
     1. is not the person who is the subject of compensation arrangement, or a family member of such person
     2. is not in an employment relationship subject to the direction or control of the person who is the subject of compensation arrangement
     3. does not receive compensation or other payments subject to approval by the person who is the subject of compensation arrangement
     4. has no material financial interest affected by the compensation arrangement; and
     5. does not approve a transaction providing economic benefits to the person who is the subject of the compensation arrangement, who in turn has approved or will approve a transaction providing benefits to the board or committee member.

-(c) The board or compensation committee shall obtain and rely upon appropriate data as to comparability prior to approving the terms of compensation.
+4. The board or compensation committee shall obtain and rely upon appropriate data as to comparability prior to approving the terms of compensation.
 Appropriate data may include the following:
     1. compensation levels paid by similarly situated organizations, both taxable and tax-exempt, for functionally comparable positions.
 “Similarly situated” organizations are those of a similar size and purpose and with similar resources
     2. the availability of similar services in the geographic area of this organization
     3. current compensation surveys compiled by independent firms; and
     4. actual written offers from similar institutions competing for the services of the person who is the subject of the compensation arrangement.

 As allowed by IRS Regulation 4958-6, if this organization has average annual gross receipts (including contributions) for its three prior tax years of less than $1 million, the board or compensation committee will have obtained and relied upon appropriate data as to comparability if it obtains and relies upon data on compensation paid by three comparable organizations in the same or similar communities for similar services.

-(d) The terms of compensation and the basis for approving them shall be recorded in written minutes of the meeting of the board or compensation committee that approved the compensation.
+5. The terms of compensation and the basis for approving them shall be recorded in written minutes of the meeting of the board or compensation committee that approved the compensation.
 Such documentation shall include:
     1. the terms of the compensation arrangement and the date it was approved
     2. the members of the board or compensation committee who were present during debate on the transaction, those who voted on it, and the votes cast by each board or committee member
     3. the comparability data obtained and relied upon and how the data was obtained
     4. the board or compensation committee determines that reasonable compensation for a specific position in this organization or for providing services under any other compensation arrangement with this organization is higher or lower than the range of comparability data obtained, the board or committee shall record in the minutes of the meeting the basis for its determination
     5. the board or committee makes adjustments to comparability data due to geographic area or other specific conditions, these adjustments and the reasons for them shall be recorded in the minutes of the board or committee meeting
     6. any actions taken with respect to determining if a board or committee member had a conflict of interest with respect to the compensation arrangement, and if so, actions taken to make sure the member with the conflict of interest did not affect or participate in the approval of the transaction (for example, a notation in the records that after a finding of conflict of interest by a member, the member with the conflict of interest was asked to, and did, leave the meeting prior to a discussion of the compensation arrangement and a taking of the votes to approve the arrangement).

 The minutes of board or committee meetings at which compensation arrangements are approved must be prepared before the later of the date of the next board or committee meeting or 60 days after the final actions of the board or committee are taken with respect to the approval of the compensation arrangements.
 The minutes must be reviewed and approved by the board and committee as reasonable, accurate, and complete within a reasonable period thereafter, normally prior to or at the next board or committee meeting following final action on the arrangement by the board or committee.

-SECTION 6.
+### SECTION 6.
 ANNUAL STATEMENTS
 Each director, principal officer, and member of a committee with governing board delegated powers shall annually sign a statement which affirms such person:

-(a) has received a copy of the conflicts of interest policy, (b) has read and understands the policy,
+1. has received a copy of the conflicts of interest policy,
+2. has read and understands the policy,
-(c) has agreed to comply with the policy, and
+3. has agreed to comply with the policy, and
-(d) understands the corporation is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.
+4. understands the corporation is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.

-SECTION 7.
+### SECTION 7.
 PERIODIC REVIEWS
 To ensure the corporation operates in a manner consistent with charitable purposes and does not engage in activities that could jeopardize its tax-exempt status, periodic reviews shall be conducted.
 The periodic reviews shall, at a minimum, include the following subjects:
-(a) Whether compensation arrangements and benefits are reasonable, based on competent survey information, and the result of arm’s-length bargaining.
+1. Whether compensation arrangements and benefits are reasonable, based on competent survey information, and the result of arm’s-length bargaining.
-(b) Whether partnerships, joint ventures, and arrangements with management organizations conform to the corporation’s written policies, are properly recorded, reflect reasonable investment or payments for goods and services, further charitable purposes, and do not result in inurement, impermissible private benefit, or in an excess benefit transaction.
+2. Whether partnerships, joint ventures, and arrangements with management organizations conform to the corporation’s written policies, are properly recorded, reflect reasonable investment or payments for goods and services, further charitable purposes, and do not result in inurement, impermissible private benefit, or in an excess benefit transaction.

-SECTION 8.
+### SECTION 8.
 USE OF OUTSIDE EXPERTS
 When conducting the periodic reviews as provided for in Section 7, the corporation may, but need not, use outside advisers.
 If outside experts are used, their use shall not relieve the governing board of its responsibility for ensuring periodic reviews are conducted.

-ARTICLE 10
-AMENDMENT OF BYLAWS
+## ARTICLE 10: AMENDMENT OF BYLAWS

-SECTION 1.
+### SECTION 1.
 AMENDMENT
 Subject to any provision of law applicable to the amendment of bylaws of public benefit nonprofit corporations, these bylaws, or any of them, may be altered, amended, or repealed and new bylaws adopted as follows:
-(a) Subject to the power of members, if any, to change or repeal these bylaws under Section 5150 of the Corporations Code, by approval of the board of directors unless the bylaw amendment would materially and adversely affect the rights of members, if any, as to voting or transfer, provided, however, if this corporation has admitted any members, then a bylaw specifying or changing the fixed number of directors of the corporation, the maximum or minimum number of directors, or changing from a fixed to variable board or vice versa, may not be adopted, amended, or repealed except as provided in subparagraph (b) of this Section; or
+1. Subject to the power of members, if any, to change or repeal these bylaws under Section 5150 of the Corporations Code, by approval of the board of directors unless the bylaw amendment would materially and adversely affect the rights of members, if any, as to voting or transfer, provided, however, if this corporation has admitted any members, then a bylaw specifying or changing the fixed number of directors of the corporation, the maximum or minimum number of directors, or changing from a fixed to variable board or vice versa, may not be adopted, amended, or repealed except as provided in subparagraph (b) of this Section; or
-(b) By approval of the members, if any, of this corporation.
+2. By approval of the members, if any, of this corporation.

-ARTICLE 11
+## ARTICLE 11: AMENDMENT OF ARTICLES

-AMENDMENT OF ARTICLES
+### SECTION 1.
+AMENDMENT OF ARTICLES BEFORE ADMISSION OF MEMBERS

-SECTION 1.
-AMENDMENT OF ARTICLES BEFORE ADMISSION OF MEMBERS Before any members have been admitted to the corporation, any amendment of the articles of incorporation may be adopted by approval of the board of directors.
+Before any members have been admitted to the corporation, any amendment of the articles of incorporation may be adopted by approval of the board of directors.

-SECTION 2.
-AMENDMENT OF ARTICLES AFTER ADMISSION OF MEMBERS After members, if any, have been admitted to the corporation, amendment of the articles of incorporation may be adopted by the approval of the board of directors and by the approval of the members of this corporation.
+### SECTION 2.
+AMENDMENT OF ARTICLES AFTER ADMISSION OF MEMBERS
+After members, if any, have been admitted to the corporation, amendment of the articles of incorporation may be adopted by the approval of the board of directors and by the approval of the members of this corporation.

-SECTION 3.
+### SECTION 3.
 CERTAIN AMENDMENTS
 Notwithstanding the above sections of this Article, this corporation shall not amend its articles of incorporation to alter any statement which appears in the original articles of incorporation of the names and addresses of the first directors of this corporation, nor the name and address of its initial agent, except to correct an error in such statement or to delete such statement after the corporation has filed a “Statement by a Domestic Nonprofit Corporation” pursuant to Section 6210 of the California Nonprofit Corporation Law.

-ARTICLE 12
+## ARTICLE 12: PROHIBITION AGAINST SHARING CORPORATE PROFITS AND ASSETS

+### SECTION 1.
 PROHIBITION AGAINST SHARING CORPORATE PROFITS AND ASSETS

-SECTION 1.
-PROHIBITION AGAINST SHARING CORPORATE PROFITS AND ASSETS No member, director, officer, employee, or other person connected with this corporation, or any private individual, shall receive at any time any of the net earnings or pecuniary profit from the operations of the corporation, provided, however, that this provision shall not prevent payment to any such person of reasonable compensation for services performed for the corporation in effecting any of its public or charitable purposes, provided that such compensation is otherwise permitted by these bylaws and is fixed by resolution of the board of directors; and no such person or persons shall be entitled to share in the distribution of, and shall not receive, any of the corporate assets on dissolution of the corporation.
+No member, director, officer, employee, or other person connected with this corporation, or any private individual, shall receive at any time any of the net earnings or pecuniary profit from the operations of the corporation, provided, however, that this provision shall not prevent payment to any such person of reasonable compensation for services performed for the corporation in effecting any of its public or charitable purposes, provided that such compensation is otherwise permitted by these bylaws and is fixed by resolution of the board of directors; and no such person or persons shall be entitled to share in the distribution of, and shall not receive, any of the corporate assets on dissolution of the corporation.
 All members, if any, of the corporation shall be deemed to have expressly consented and agreed that on such dissolution or winding up of the affairs of the corporation, whether voluntarily or involuntarily, the assets of the corporation, after all debts have been satisfied, shall be distributed as required by the articles of incorporation of this corporation and not otherwise.

-ARTICLE 13
-MEMBERS
+## ARTICLE 13: MEMBERS

-SECTION 1.
+### SECTION 1.
 DETERMINATION OF MEMBERS
 If this corporation makes no provision for members, then, pursuant to Section 5310(b) of the Nonprofit Public Benefit Corporation Law of the State of California, any action which would otherwise, under law or the provisions of the articles of incorporation or bylaws of this corporation, require approval by a majority of all members or approval by the members, shall only require the approval of the board of directors.

-WRITTEN CONSENT OF DIRECTORS ADOPTING BYLAWS
+## WRITTEN CONSENT OF DIRECTORS ADOPTING BYLAWS
 We, the undersigned, are all of the persons acting as the initial directors of AI Village Inc, a California nonprofit corporation, and, pursuant to the authority granted to the directors by these bylaws to take action by unanimous written consent without a meeting, consent to, and hereby do, adopt the foregoing bylaws, consisting of 34 pages, as the bylaws of this corporation.